 Westfield is a fantastic community and it is a real privilege to have be elected as its representative.

 There are a number of challenges that the area faces, not least the fact that according to official figures it is the most deprived Ward in the City of York.
-Therefore, for obvious reasons tackling poverty, housing, health and education problems in Westfield are top priorities for my colleagues Steve Burton and me, to lift the Westfield area off the bottom of the deprivation tables.
+Therefore, for obvious reasons tackling poverty, housing, health and education problems in Westfield are top priorities for my colleague Steve Burton and me, to lift the Westfield area off the bottom of the deprivation tables.

 We have also made tackling anti-social behaviour across the Westfield community a key early priority for our work, an issue which I know concerns many local residents.